CannerCMS/canner-demo/gatsby-blog-with-prisma/README.md

 ## 2. Copy Prisma files

-Canner needs prisma's `prisma.yml` to create a proxy server that deliver requests to your prisma server.
+Canner needs Prisma's `prisma.yml` to create a proxy server that deliver requests to your prisma server.

-Copy it from your prisma project folder to `cert/prisma`
+Copy it from your Prisma project folder to `cert/prisma`

 ```
 $ mkdir -p cert/prisma
 $ cp path/to/prisma-project/prisma.yml ./cert/prisma
 ```

-## 3. Deploy your prisma settings
+## 3. Deploy your Prisma settings

 ```
 $ cd ./cert/prisma